mgreiler/se-unlocked-website/src/transcripts/EP_03_Sandeep.md

----
-episode: "Transcript Episode 3 Sandeep Panda"
+# Transcript Episode Sandeep Panda
-permalink: /episode-3-sandeep-panda
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello, and welcome to the Software Engineering Unlocked podcast.
 I'm your host, Dr. McKayla and I'm opening the doors to the top companies